 When planning almost anything these days, from vacations and birthday parties to haircuts and oil changes, many of us read online reviews before making a decision.
 The same is true for people choosing doctors.
-In my recent post How Do You Find a New Doctor You Can Trust?, I discuss the merits of online reviews (and other ways to find and evaluate doctors).
+In my post How Do You Find a New Doctor You Can Trust?, I discuss the merits of online reviews (and other ways to find and evaluate doctors).
 With more and more patients leaving and reading reviews, it is interesting to consider a related question: What do doctors think about online reviews and ratings?

 Where can you find reviews of doctors?